History of rail transport in Great Britain to 1830: Early public railways

 The earliest railways were built and paid for by the owners of the mines they served.
 As railway technology developed, longer lines became possible, connecting mines with more distant transshipment points and promising lower costs.
 These longer lines often required public subscription to build and crossed over land not owned by the mine owners.
-As a result, they needed an Act of Parliament to build, to enforce the sale of way-leave by landowners.
-The Acts also protected investors from unrealistic, or downright fraudulent, schemes.
+As a result, they needed an act of Parliament to build, to enforce the sale of way-leave by landowners.
+The acts also protected investors from unrealistic, or downright fraudulent, schemes.

-The first line to obtain such an act, in 1758, was a private coal-owner's wagonway, the Middleton Railway in Leeds.
+The first line to obtain such an act, the Middleton Railway Act 1757 (31 Geo.
+2 c.
+22 Pr.), was a private coal-owner's wagonway, the Middleton Railway in Leeds.
 The first for public use, and on cast iron rails, was the Lake Lock Rail Road formed in 1796 and opened in 1798.
-Another early public railway, the Surrey Iron Railway obtained an Act of Parliament on 21 May 1801 to build a tram-road between Wandsworth and Croydon in what is now south London; the engineer was William Jessop.
+Another early public railway, the Surrey Iron Railway obtained an act of Parliament, the Surrey Railways Act 1801 (41 Geo.
+3. (U.K.) c. xxxiii), on 21 May 1801 to build a tram-road between Wandsworth and Croydon in what is now south London; the engineer was William Jessop.
 Although it survived only until 1845 and was for freight traffic only, it prefaced many others in different parts of the country.
 Meanwhile, the first passenger-carrying public railway was the Oystermouth Railway, authorised in 1807.
 All three of these railways were initially worked by horses; the Surrey Iron Railway remained horse-drawn throughout its life.